-Two-three Honors College course courses, including one at the 300 level
+Two-three Honors College course courses, including at least one at the 300 level

 |HONR seminars - 300 level|

 Definitions of Courses

-Students who enter with less than 30 credits must take an Honors English course.
+Students who enter with less than 30 units must take an Honors English course.
 The two options are ENGL 190 and ENGL 290.
 Most students will take ENGL 190 in their freshman year.
 Students who have already taken freshman English or who have AP credit for ENGL 102 must take ENGL 290.
 Topics for ENGL 290 change each term.
 Students should consult the list of courses available on the Honors College webpage for information about topics.
 ENGL 290 may be taken a second time with a different topic for Honors seminar credit (see below).

 Honors Enhanced Courses

 Honors Equivalent courses are more challenging versions of the regular class in that discipline.
 These courses are designed to be smaller, more discussion-based, more focused on critical thinking and more writing intensive than non-Honors sections of the same course.
 Students may count a maximum of two Honors Equivalent courses at the 100 or 200 level toward completion of the Honors College curriculum.
 Students may take additional Honors Enhanced courses as wanted for other university curriculum credit, such as University Core requirements.
 Honors Enhanced courses may count toward credit in the connected major or minor.
 See the Course catalog for that major or minor for more information.